JfzzbllS/cheeze42s_KHCOMrandomizer/README.md

 4. Click "Load Seed".

-5. Select the `.Lua` file again, just like before.

-6. Done!
+5. Done!
 Your seed will be rewritten to the game.
 To verify, make sure that the `Output` in the console reads `Seed: 12345678` (or whatever number you have).

-7. You can load the game from an in game save, and should be good to go.
+6. You can load the game from an in game save, and should be good to go.

 There are a few things to note, before you play however...